Damola-A/ETL-Project/README.md

 ### Data Enginering

 After extracting the data we conducted a data engineering, and Entity-Relationship Diagram (ERD) by using an open-source toolkit called [Quickdatabasediagrams](https://app.quickdatabasediagrams.com/).
-The model looks as follows:
+The model is as below:
 ![ETL_project](Image/ERD_model.png)

 ### Data Transformation
 * We used a Pandas functions in Jupyter Notebook to transform all CSV files, scraped data, and API request responses.
 * We reviewed the files and transformed into a dataframes.
 * We used a python transformation functions for data cleaning, joining, filtering, and aggregating.
-* Several columns removed
 * Duplicate rows was removed, and successfully managed.
 * We conducted some aggregation to find totals for comparison in the datasets.

 ### Load
-* For our final production, we used a relational database called Postgresql, in a total of three tables, twelve columns created, and the data loaded successfully.
-A flask app is also created for any one to get access the data.
+* For our final production, we used a relational database called Postgresql, in a total of three tables, twelve columns were created, and the data loaded successfully.
+A flask app is also created for any one to get access to the data.
 - Final tables/collections are stored in the production database

 #### Company Table